matatk/agrip/ldl/tutorial.md

 The tutorial files ("tut\*.xml" as covered above) are provided for your reference and are available from the *AudioQuake* launcher.
 You'll also find various example maps there too.

 If you check out the code from the repository, you will find the test maps there too.
 They're named like "test_0\*_\*.xml").
 The number in the name indicates which layer of the system the map is written for (remember earlier we discussed that LDL is composed of a number of layers).
-The layer "05" maps are the ones you want—lower levels rely on absolute coordinates.
+The layer "05" maps are the ones you want&mdash;lower levels rely on absolute coordinates.

 <!-- FIXME: is that true re absolutes? -->